-Figure 41: kt CO2-e Saved for Australian Refrigerators
+Figure 40: kt CO2-e Saved for Australian Refrigerators

-The marginal GHG emission factors change from year to year at a State level and any forecast changes in electricity generation for that State will affect them.
+Figure 40 does not have smooth curves due to changes in the marginal GHG emission factors from year to year.
+As these factors are for a State level, any forecast changes in electricity generation for that State will affect them.